-The Trustees policy is to maintain a level of free reserves that are those unrestricted funds which are not invested in fixed assets or otherwise committed, held by the Society which should equate to approximately 12 months of resources expended in 2022: £917,069 (2021: £882,652).
-With this level of reserves the Trustees feel that they would be able to continue the current activities of the Society should a significant fall in occupancy levels occur.
+The Trustees policy is to maintain a level of reserves that are not invested in tangible fixed assets of approximately six months of resources expended.
+Therefore this would equate to £525,114 for 2023 (2022: £458,535).
+With this level of reserves the Trustees feel that they would be able to continue the current activities of the Society should a significant fall in occupancy levels occur, with six months giving them enough time to increase occupancy levels as necessary.